 QUICK TRAIL FACTS

 The roughly 2-mile trail at this 213-acre Three Rivers Land Trust preserve begins rather steeply, taking you up through a forest.
 In about one mile, the well-marked path intersects with an old woods road.
-If you turn right and walk 0.2 miles or so, you’ll reach a wetland area.
-To return to the parking area, take a left at the intersection and continue down the path toward Gebung Road.
+Follow this woods road for 0.2 miles or so and you’ll reach a wetland area.

 The land trust describes the wetland areas as dominated by red maple and hemlock, with some green ash, black ash, yellow birch, black birch, elm, and black gum.
 “One black gum tree was core sampled and found to have been growing for 330 years or more, which dates it to at least 1682.”